Comment: The mistake National keeps making in its terrible ads

 But advertising has always been an emotional game - and statistics alone aren't enough to convince people.

 One of the best lessons in smart political advertising can be learnt from the 1988 Chilean National Plebiscite, which asked citizens of the country to vote "yes" or "no" for the continuation of dictator Augusto Pinochet's 16-year reign.
+It's a story well told in the 2012 film No!, which stars Gael Garcia Bernal as a young advertising executive.

-The two sides diverged completely in approach, with the "Yes" side creating a culture of fear focused on the economic disarray of the country before the arrival of Pinochet, while the "No" side presented an image of a brighter future with a jingle so catchy that even opposition members were said to hum it during their meetings.
+As the political campaigning started the two sides diverged completely in approach, with the "Yes" side creating a culture of fear focused on the economic disarray of the country before the arrival of Pinochet, while the "No" side presented an image of a brighter future with a jingle so catchy that even opposition members were said to hum it during their meetings.
+The No! campaign - and particularly the song - was all about the idea of togetherness.

 That earworm also found its way into the public psyche and was sung all the way to the long lines at the polling booths, where Pinochet's reign was eventually brought to an end.